- Things to Know

 - Risk Factors

 Things to know about premature (early) menopause

 - When menopause occurs before the age of 40, it is referred to as premature menopause.

-- Other causes of premature menopause include damage to the ovaries by chemotherapy and/or radiation treatments, or surgical removal of the ovaries.
+- Other causes of premature menopause include damage to the ovaries by chemotherapy and/or radiation treatments or surgical removal of the ovaries.

-- Diagnostic tests can show an elevated level of follicle-stimulating hormone (FSH) and low level of estradiol.
+- Diagnostic tests can show an elevated level of follicle-stimulating hormone (FSH) and a low level of estradiol.

 - There is no treatment that can reverse or prevent premature menopause.